neildighe/1.-Light-Up-Earrings/README.md

 To allow the LEDs to be replacable (for both servicability as a well as color choice) I decided to use the LED probes as their own retention mechanism.
 I designed the cahssis to accept slightly bent in probes.
 These appleid enough tension to keep consistent contact with the sides of the LED faces.

+For the LEDS I went with an assortment of solid colored 5mm LEds as well as a pack of RGB cycling LEDS.
+The only problem I had using this form factor of LED was that the "purple" LEDs were actually UV.
+These require  more than 3.3 volts to power to full brightness.
+This meant that batteries wear out faster and the LED glows dimmer than the other colors. **This sucks since my girlfriend's favorite color is purple. :(**
 ### Securing Devices

 My acrylic designs used two diffrent systems for securing the two halves of the earrings together.
 The first was two random computer screws self-tapped into the acrylic.
 These were very bulky, easilly chipped the acrylic, and were not long enough to solidly hold together the halves.
 After running out of screws (a lack of matching screws and losing multiple) I decided to use another system.